Jekwwer/dotfiles/README.md

 # dotfiles

 This repository contains configuration files (`dotfiles`) for personalizing your development environment.
-These dotfiles include advanced configurations for Bash (`.bashrc`), ensuring a more productive, efficient, and user-friendly command-line experience.
+These dotfiles include advanced configurations for Bash (`.bashrc`), Git (`.gitconfig`) ensuring a more productive, efficient, and user-friendly command-line experience.

 ## .bashrc